coolov/html-plugin-example/README.md

 - Webpack can provide attributes for the script tags (L27 in webpack.config)
 - Uses `{{handlebarSyntax}} for server rendering data into the HTML template

+Tech:

+- [HTMLWebpackPlugin](https://github.com/jantimon/html-webpack-plugin) for compiling the HTML
+- [Script Extension for HTML Webpack Plugin](https://github.com/numical/script-ext-html-webpack-plugin) for inlining scripts and augmenting script tags with arguments like `defer`
+- Lodash templates for server rendering

 Dev mode (Webpack dev server)

 ```